Bigc7292/student-stay-uk/VAPID_KEYS_INTEGRATION_COMPLETE.md

 4. **Set up server-side push** for real-time notifications

 **Your push notification system is now production-ready with secure VAPID authentication!** 🔔✨

+[SECURITY] VAPID private key removed for security compliance.
+Do not store secrets in markdown or public files.